Thursday, November 21, 2024

 Automatic Water Pump Controller

-Here’s an automatic water pump controller circuit that controls the water pump motor.
-The motor gets automatically switched on when water in the overhead tank (OHT) falls below the lower limit.
+Here’s a circuit for an automatic water pump controller that manages the operation of a water pump motor.
+The motor automatically turns on when the water level in the overhead tank (OHT) drops below a set threshold and switches off once the tank is full.

-The circuit can be divided into two parts:
+The circuit can be divided into two main sections:

 1. Controller Circuit